JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ![new-dto-mutable](img/new-dto-mutable.png)

+## Lombok Support

+JPA Buddy simplifies the generation of DTOs by providing Lombok support.
+When generating DTOs, you can enable the **`@Value`** annotation by selecting the `All args constructor`, `equals() and hashCode()` and `toString()`options in the DTO generator wizard.
+In other cases, the  **`@Data`**  annotation will be used.

+This way, JPA Buddy optimizes your code by offering a more concise and immutable representation of DTOs when it is required.

+> To use this feature, make sure to add <a href="https://mvnrepository.com/artifact/org.projectlombok/lombok" target="_blank" rel="noopener noreferrer">Lombok dependencies</a> to your project and enable it in the [DTO Declaration Settings](https://jpa-buddy.com/documentation/dto-generator/#dto-declaration-settings).

 ## Inner DTOs for associations

 Entities can reference other entities via associations, and JPA Buddy allows you to generate DTOs for the referenced entities from the same window.
 Just check the referenced entity in the tree, choose the DTO type and pick the required fields.